British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 34. Everyone has the right not to be compelled to serve in the Canadian Forces.
 35. English and French are the official languages of British Columbia and have equality of status and equal rights and privileges as to their use in all institutions of the legislature and government of British Columbia.
 36. Everyone has the right to use English or French in any debates and other proceedings of the legislature.
-37. The statutes, records and journals of the legislature may be printed and published in English and French and both language versions are equally authoritative.
+37. The statutes, records and journals of the legislature may be printed and published in English and French.
 38. Anyone whose rights or freedoms, as guaranteed by this Charter, have been infringed or denied may apply to a court of competent jurisdiction to obtain such remedy as the court considers appropriate and just in the circumstances.

       (a) Where, in proceedings under this section, a court concludes that evidence was obtained in a manner that infringed or denied any rights or freedoms guaranteed by this Charter, the evidence shall be excluded if it is established that, having regard to all the circumstances, the admission of it in the proceedings would bring the administration of justice into disrepute.